kiwi0fruit/jats/README.md

 More thought experiments on non-standard dominant functions is [**here**](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=http%3A%2F%2Fdanidin.ucoz.net%2Findex%2Fzazerkalnaja_socionika%2F0-56&sandbox=1) (Autotranslated.
 And [original in Russian](http://danidin.ucoz.net/index/zazerkalnaja_socionika/0-56)).

 Worth noting that non-standard dominant functions do not require abstract static-dynamic functions.
-Underlying cognitive functions can actually have EI and RrR roots in them that make some combination manifestations more common.
-For example if NS functions stem from some more ancient instinctual subsystem of the brain.
-And TF stem from more young and impulse-controlling subsystem.
+Underlying cognitive functions can actually have E/I and −R/+R roots in them that make some combination manifestations more common.
+For example if N/S functions stem from some more ancient instinctual subsystem of the brain.
+And T/F stem from more young and impulse-controlling subsystem.
 But the brain can be flexible enough to be FM<sub>−IR</sub> temperament that is more instinctual but actually have dominant T<sub>±IR</sub> that's from the impulse-controlling subsystem.
 Like N<sub>FM</sub> part is a thin proxy to the T<sub>FM</sub>.

 **UPD:**